 - Congenital defect or other condition that affects your bone growth (such as Klippel-Trenaunay syndrome)

 - Infection (may be around the pins or wires that are inserted during the procedure)

 - Joint stiffness

-- Bone length may not be exact (eg, longer or shorter than planned)
+- Bone length may not be exact (such as longer or shorter than planned)

 - Muscle contraction (muscle shortens)